Put Gratitude Front and Center During Your Year-End Fundraising Campaign

 Every single donor, no matter how much they’ve given or whether they donated online, gets a thank you card/letter mailed to them or receives a phone call.

 You need to do the same thing when you thank your donors.
-Get your board, other staff, and volunteers to help make phone calls, write thank you notes, or include a handwritten note on a thank you letter.
-This is another opportunity for a thankathon.
+Get your board, other staff, and volunteers to help make phone calls, write thank you notes, or include a handwritten note in a thank you letter.
+This is also an opportunity for a thankathon.

 Make thanking your donors a priority